Mkhlf/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 ![runningCommandsEasier](lab-report-1-pics/runningCommandsEasier.png)

-By doing so you can save some time when you want to run your code, as you can use the up-arrow to find that line then run it.
-For instance, it took me about 45 keystrokes to remotely access the server, compile, and run "WhereAmI.java"; however, when I used the upper-arrow method it took 1 keystroke to compile and run the same file from the server!
+By doing so you can save some time when you want to run your code again, as you can use the up-arrow to find that line then re-run it.
+For instance, it took me about 45 keystrokes to remotely access the server, compile, and run "WhereAmI.java"; however, when I used the up-arrow method, mentioned above, it took 1 keystroke to compile and run the same file from the server!